Cooking a whole smoked chicken on the Traeger grill is a great way to get a tasty dinner on the table with minimal work.

 Now that you have your supplies and ingredients ready, we can move on to the dry brine and get this bird prepped for deliciousness.

-The process of brining is important for any whole chicken recipe.
+The process of brining is the best way to make any whole chicken recipe.
 And you have two methods to choose from: wet brine or dry brine.
-I prefer a dry brine because I always a crispy skin and the best results for seasoning the thickest part of the breast.
+I prefer a dry brine because I always get a crispy skin and the best results for seasoning the thickest part of the breast.

 Dry brining is the process of seasoning meat and allowing it to rest.
 This can be done on just about any kind and cut of meat.
 It allows for the salt to penetrate several layers down rather than only seasoning the outside.
 The process goes like this: